hrafnskogr/bitf/README.md

 # bitf
 Rust procedural macro to quickly generate bitfield from a structure.

+Features:
+- Any size from 8 to 128 bits
+- Auto implementation of _getters_ and _setters_, and Default.
+- Supports the use of other attribute on the structure
+- Declaration of fields either from the Least Significant Bit or the Most Significant Bit
+- Supports custom return types (primitives and custom types)
+- Supports custom visibility for each field
+- Skip implementation of fields marked as reserved

+_Default to start declaration of fields from the Least Significant Bit, and to declare all fields as public_

 ## Usage and syntax
 The macro can be used as following:
 ```text